NXT UK TakeOver: Cardiff

-NXT UK TakeOver: Cardiff was a 2019 professional wrestling livestreaming event produced by the American promotion WWE.
-It was the second NXT UK TakeOver event and took place on 31 August 2019 at the Motorpoint Arena Cardiff in Cardiff, Wales.
-The event aired exclusively on the WWE Network and was held for wrestlers from the promotion's NXT UK brand division.
+NXT UK TakeOver: Cardiff was a 2019 professional wrestling livestreaming event produced by the American company WWE, held for wrestlers from the promotion's United Kingdom-based developmental brand, NXT UK.
+It was the second NXT UK TakeOver event and took place on Saturday, August 31, 2019, at the Motorpoint Arena Cardiff in Cardiff, Wales.
+The event aired exclusively on the WWE Network at 7:00 p.m.
+British Summer Time (2:00 p.m.
+Eastern Time).

 Six matches were contested at the event.
 In the main event, Walter retained the WWE United Kingdom Championship against Tyler Bate.
 Other matches included Mark Andrews and Flash Morgan Webster defeating defending champions Zack Gibson and James Drake and Gallus (Mark Coffey and Wolfgang) in a triple threat tag team match to win the NXT UK Tag Team Championship, and Kay Lee Ray defeated Toni Storm to win the NXT UK Women's Championship.

 Production

 Background

+The second NXT UK TakeOver event was held at the Motorpoint Arena Cardiff in Cardiff, Wales.

-TakeOver was a series of professional wrestling shows that began on 29 May 2014, when WWE's NXT brand held their second live special on the WWE Network.
-The NXT UK brand debuted in June 2018 and subsequently adopted the TakeOver name for their live WWE Network specials, beginning with NXT UK TakeOver: Blackpool in January 2019.
-Announced on June 1, 2019, TakeOver: Cardiff was scheduled as the second NXT UK TakeOver event.
-It was held on 31 August 2019, at the Motorpoint Arena Cardiff and was named after the venue's city of Cardiff, Wales.
+Since May 2014, the American professional wrestling company WWE had produced a series of livestreaming events titled TakeOver for its developmental brand, NXT, which were held periodically throughout the year and aired exclusively on the WWE Network.
+After the United Kingdom-based NXT UK formally debuted in June 2018, the brand held its first major livestreaming event as TakeOver: Blackpool in January 2019, adopting the "TakeOver" name for its major periodic events that were also livestreamed exclusively on the WWE Network.
+Announced on June 1, 2019, the second NXT UK TakeOver event, titled TakeOver: Cardiff, was scheduled to be held on Saturday, August 31, 2019, at the Motorpoint Arena Cardiff and was named after the venue's city of Cardiff, Wales.
+It aired at 7:00 p.m.
+British Summer Time (2:00 p.m.
+Eastern Time).